-Table 5: Preliminary Risk Assessment for Location 48
+Table 5: Preliminary Risk Assessment for Location 62

-Source Potential Pathway Receptor Consequence Probability Risk Category Comment Loss of cable fluid (linear alkyl benzenes) over a 30 month period during the period July 2004 - December 2006 (estimated 27,177 litres).
-Predominantly lateral migration of cable fluid from the leak location along the cable trench, and/or through granular lenses within the overburden or infill material, potentially followed by migration along other preferential pathways (e.g. other in- filled services trenches that intersect the cable trench, potentially the open drain adjacent to the railway embankment).
-Booterstown Marsh (a SPA); Dublin Bay (a SAC &, SPA; Ecosystems dependent on the above water bodies Medium Low likelihood Moderate No preferential pathway linking the leak location to the open drain adjacent to the railway embankment has been identified.
-However, there is potential for cable fluid to have migrated along the cable trench to Elm Stream (ca. 250m north-west of leak location) and/or Booterstown Stream (ca. 150m south- esat of leak location), both of which discharge to South Dublin Bay, and also to the vicinity of Booterstown Marsh.
+Source Potential Pathway Receptor Consequence Probability Risk Category Comment Loss of cable fluid (linear alkyl benzenes) over a 2- month period during 2003 (estimated 4,206 litres).
+Predominantly lateral migration of cable fluid from the leak location along the cable trench, and/or through granular lenses within the overburden, potentially followed by migration along other preferential pathways (e.g. other in-filled services trenches that intersect the cable trench).
+Booterstown Marsh (a SPA); Dublin Bay adjacent to the leak location (a SAC and SPA) and at the Booterstown Marsh discharge point; Ecosystems dependent on the above water bodies Medium Likely Moderate Given the proximity of the leak location to Booterstown Marsh and Dublin Bay, there is potential for cable fluid to have migrated towards these water bodies via permeable horizons within the overburden.
+It is understood that a quantity of cable fluid entered Booterstown Marsh adjacent to the leak location at the time of the leak and that pollution control measures were taken to contain and recover this cable fluid.
 Predominantly lateral migration of cable fluid from the leak location along the cable trench, and/or through granular lenses within the overburden, and subsequent migration into backfilled trenches containing water mains (if present).
 Permeation of constituents of the cable fluid through the walls or joints of the water mains.
-Water mains/ Water supply Medium Unlikely Low Whilst the potential for organic compounds to permeate water mains is known (in particular plastic water pipes and the joints of other types of water pipes), the potential for alkyl benzenes to permeate water mains was not established during the PSA.
+Water mains/ Water supply Medium Unlikely Low Whilst the potential for organic compounds to permeate water mains is known (in particular plastic water pipes and the joints of other types of water pipes), the potential for linear alkyl benzenes to permeate water mains was not established during the PSA.
 The risk category assumes that cable fluid may be present as residual LNAPL in the water main trench and that there is potential for it to permeate water pipes.
-However, the low solubility of the alkyl benzenes and the expected low rate of permeation are such that they are unlikely to impact water quality in the pipes.
+However, the low solubility of linear alkyl benzenes and the expected low rate of permeation are such that they are unlikely to impact water quality in the pipes.